 Google My Business

-For those of you who are not aware, Google My Business helps local businesses become visible and searchable on the web space for users that belong to a particular locality (where your business operates).
+For those of you who are not aware, Google My Business helps local businesses become visible and searchable on the web space for users who belong to a particular locality (where your business operates).

 If you do not have a listing here, it’s high time you create one and claim it.